-As noted above, Mr. Cooper was not party to an employment agreement during fiscal year 2022.
-Mr. Cooper's employment terms with the Company during fiscal year 2022 provided for, among other terms, annual long-term incentive awards intended to preserve alignment between Mr. Cooper's compensation and the Company's performance.
-Mr. Cooper's employment terms included (i) an annual base salary of \$3,000,000; (ii) a target annual bonus of \$7,000,000, with the actual amount to be determined by the Compensation Committee, payable in the form of a number of RSUs based on the average daily closing price of our common stock during the preceding fiscal year, which will be granted after completion of each fiscal year (i.e., when other NEO bonuses are paid); and (iii) an annual grant of RSUs having a grant date value of \$7,000,000 (see "Long-Term Equity Incentives-Long-Term Incentive Awards Granted to NEOs in Fiscal Year 2022").
-The RSUs granted to Mr. Cooper in respect of his annual bonus and annual long-term incentive awards have the same vesting conditions and other terms as the FY 2022 Awards described above.
-For purposes of determining Mr. Cooper's eligibility for a qualifying retirement with respect to his RSUs, his service and employment with the Company includes his service as a director and consultant.
-Mr. Cooper's employment continues to be at-will.
+As noted above, Mr. Cooper was not party to an employment agreement during fiscal year 2023.
+Mr. Cooper's employment terms with the Company during fiscal year 2023 provided for, among other terms, annual long-term incentive awards intended to preserve alignment between Mr. Cooper's compensation and the Company's performance.
+Mr. Cooper's employment terms included (i) an annual base salary of \$3,000,000; (ii) a target annual bonus of \$7,000,000, with the actual amount to be determined by the Compensation Committee, payable in the form of a number of RSUs based on the average daily closing price of our common stock during the preceding fiscal year, to be granted after completion of each fiscal year (i.e., when other NEO bonuses are paid); and (iii) an annual grant of RSUs having a grant date value of \$7,000,000 (see "Long-Term Equity Incentives-Long-Term Incentive Awards Granted to NEOs in Fiscal Year 2023").

-As described above, on January 31, 2023, Mr. Cooper will retire from the Company and resign from the Board.
+As described above, on January 31, 2023, Mr. Cooper retired from the Company and resigned from the Board.
 Following his retirement, Mr. Cooper has agreed to provide consulting services to the Company through January 31, 2024.
-On January 17, 2023, following the end of fiscal year 2022, the Company entered into a separation and consulting agreement with Mr. Cooper.
-Under the agreement, Mr. Cooper will receive continued payment of his most recent base salary of \$3,000,000 through the end of fiscal year 2023, and an amount equal to the Company's good faith estimate of Mr. Cooper's out-of-pocket cost for COBRA health plan continuation coverage for 18 months following his resignation on January 31, 2023.
-In addition, Mr. Cooper received an equity award under our Omnibus Plan in respect of fiscal year 2024 in January 2023 (see "Long-Term Equity Incentives-Long-Term Incentive Awards Granted to NEOs in Fiscal Year 2022" above) and will be entitled to receive an equity award under the Omnibus Plan in respect of fiscal year 2023 in January 2024.
-Each of these two awards will consist of restricted stock units having a grant date value of \$7,000,000, vesting in a single installment on the fourth anniversary of the grant date subject to Mr. Cooper's continued compliance with the non-competition and non-solicitation provisions of the award agreements.
-In addition, Mr. Cooper had a target annual bonus of \$7,000,000 for fiscal year 2022 and will have a target annual bonus of \$7,000,000 for fiscal year 2023, payable in a number of fully-vested shares of our Class A Common Stock based on the 52-week average daily closing price of our common stock for fiscal year 2022 and 2023, respectively.
+On January 17, 2023, the Company entered into a separation and consulting agreement with Mr. Cooper.
+Under the agreement, Mr. Cooper received continued payment of his previous base salary of \$3,000,000 through the end of fiscal year 2023, and was entitled to receive an amount equal to the Company's good faith estimate of Mr. Cooper's out-of-pocket cost for COBRA health plan continuation coverage for 18 months following his resignation on January 31, 2023.
+In addition, Mr. Cooper received equity awards under our Omnibus Incentive Plan in respect of fiscal years 2022 and 2023 in January 2023 and January 2024, respectively (see "Long-Term Equity Incentives-Long-Term Incentive Awards Granted to NEOs in Fiscal Year 2023" and "Long-Term Equity Incentives -Long-Term Incentive Awards Granted to NEOs in Fiscal Year 2024" above).
+Each of these two awards consisted of restricted stock units having a grant date value of \$7,000,000, vesting in a single installment on the fourth anniversary of the grant date subject to Mr. Cooper's continued compliance with the non-competition and non-solicitation provisions of the award agreements.
+In addition, Mr. Cooper had a target annual bonus of \$7,000,000 for fiscal year 2023, payable in a number of fully-vested shares of our Class A Common Stock based on the 52-week average daily closing price of our common stock for fiscal year 2023.